R4thin/js-messaging-tutorial/README.md

 You'll want to call clearError at the beginning of button#createUser click and button#loginUser click.

-##Pick Recipient
+##Pick recipient

-Upon a successful authentication, your app should hide div#auth, and display a form to submit the username of the person you want to chat with.
-Create this form (which should be hidden by default) in **index.html** below div#auth:
+Upon a successful authentication, your app should hide div#auth and display a form to submit the username of the person with whom you want to chat.
+Create this form, which should be hidden by default, in **index.html** below div#auth:

 	<form id="pickRecipient" style="display:none;">
 	<input id="recipient" placeholder="recipient">